 Other risk factors for liver cancer include alcohol-related cirrhosis, obesity, and diabetes.

 More men than women are diagnosed with liver cancer, although rates of liver cancer appear to be on the rise in both.
-Liver cancer affected approximately 39,000 people the U.S. in 2016, causing roughly 27,000 deaths.
+Globally, in 2018, there were an estimated 840,000 new cases of liver cancer along with 780,000 deaths.
+In the United States alone, 42,000 people were diagnosed with liver cancer in 2018, and roughly 30,000 died from the dsease.
 The overall 5-year relative survival rate for patients with liver cancer is 17%.
 Less than half of patients with liver cancer are diagnosed at an early stage, when the 5-year survival is 31%.
 For patients with regional and metastatic disease, survival rates drop to 11% and 3%, respectively.

 Since the human body cannot survive without a functioning liver, this cancer presents an urgent need for more effective treatments.